Automattic/wp-calypso/packages/calypso-build/README.md

 module.exports = getWebpackConfig;
 ```

 `calypso-build` will automatically pick up your `webpack.config.js` if it's in the same directory that the command is called from.
-You can override that filename and location using the `--config` option:
+You can customize that filename and location using the `--config` option:

 ```json
 	"scripts": {